Freshman Admission Criteria

-To meet the ACT or SAT test requirement, Purdue will accept the old or new SAT or the ACT — we have no preference.
-You should sit for one of these tests in the spring of your junior year to ensure that you are able to meet our November 1 application deadline for scholarship consideration.
-The College Board provides an online SAT Score Converter so that you can see how specific scores from the old and new tests compare to each other.
+We accept the SAT or ACT and have no preference.
+We do not require SAT Essay or ACT Writing.
+You should sit for one of these tests in the spring of your junior year to ensure that you are able to meet our November 1 Early Action application deadline for scholarship consideration.

-At the time of registration, you should use your free score report options to have your scores sent to Purdue.
+Scores must be sent electronically from the testing agency.
+At the time of registration, use your free score report options to have your scores sent to Purdue West Lafayette.
 We will always use the best available score for admission decisions and scholarship consideration and will not penalize you if earlier scores were lower.